coleifer/peewee/docs/peewee/relationships.rst

 .. warning::
-   It is **strongly recommended** that you do not attempt to subclass models containing :py:class:`ManyToManyField` instances.
+   It is **strongly recommended** that you do not attempt to subclass models containing :class:`ManyToManyField` instances.

-   A :py:class:`ManyToManyField`, despite its name, is not a field in the usual sense.
+   A :class:`ManyToManyField`, despite its name, is not a field in the usual sense.
 Instead of being a column on a table, the many-to-many field covers the fact that behind-the-scenes there's actually a separate table with two foreign-key pointers (the *through table*).